uwcse440/web-cse440-au15/index.md

 <https://github.com/uwcse440/web-cse440-au15>

-You can submit pull requests to update the webpage, and will submit project pages via pull request.
+You can submit pull requests to update the webpage, and you will publish project webpages via pull request.